paradime-io/social-media-data-modeling-challenge/README.md

   - Applied Interquartile Range (IQR) method to remove outliers that could distort engagement metrics, focusing on the most relevant data points.

 - **Exploratory Data Analysis (EDA)**
-  - Employed visualization tools to explore data distributions, relationships, and trends.
+  - Explored data distributions, relationships, and trends.
 This included heatmaps, scatter plots, and line charts for initial insights.

 - **Logarithmic Scale Transformation**
   - Used logarithmic scales in visualizations to manage large variances and bring out trends that might be missed on linear scales.